hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I like your notes greggirwin (Gregg Irwin).
 I'm a newbie, so not entitled to strong opinions yet, but I think the burden of proof should be on anyone who thinks Red should change (when it comes to fundamental design features) - otherwise all languages will end up the same and we may as well give up on Red.

 [7:07:34](#qpU8LpKgKREPTYOHE7t4aOTkXjf6bOqN7TWQsHGxKlo) <hiiamboris (NOT THIS ONE)>:
-@greggirwin relax Ì†ΩÌ∏â nobody questioned general mutability
+@greggirwin relax üòâ nobody questioned general mutability

 [8:12:48](#BnGxtU8UIzwIuuCUk4fojf9TDjzgqT_xI7BIkV-7Wn8) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 For those eventually following this topic - I do remember Carl debating himself, if the outcome of async ports is what ppl really wanted, or it breaks a simplicity.
 Even with non async stuff, you could still multiplex upon multiple ports.